 Love, fairness, impartiality, and the fruit of the Holy Spirit, (Gal.
 5:22,) must always govern Jesus’ disciples – (may God have mercy on us ALL to obey God’s contextual Word and the leading of the Holy Spirit!)
 God commands us to expose UNREPENTANT sin and NON-STOP sinners for the benefit of persons, families, and society.
 However, John warned that we should never do anything, (even exposing sin,) with the wrong motive, “Whoever hates (his brother, spouse, parents, children…) [will become] a [tongue]-murderer, and you know that no murderer has eternal life abiding in him,” (1 Jn.
 3:15.)

 “Part of the right of free speech is that anyone who wishes, may express his genuine opinion on any matter of public interest,” which will benefit and/or protect persons, families, or society - provided it is fair, impartial, and true! - [Family Guide to The Law in South Africa; 3rd Edition.]
-In order, not to quality as slander or crimen injuria, even truthful information, either written or related to even just a third person, must be for public interest and benefit; or be informative and profitable to society, or protective and beneficial to a specific section of society (such as a marriage, family, or a group like Christianity,) or intended as a warning to those who are in danger of suffering through the UNREPENTANT misconduct of others.
+In order, not to quality as slander or crimen injuria, even truthful information, either written or related to even just a third person, must be for public interest and benefit; or be informative and profitable to society, or protective and beneficial to a specific section of society (such as a marriage, family, or a group like Christianity,) or intended as a warning to those who are in danger of suffering through the unrepentant misconduct of others.
 [I.e., publishing the names of convicted murderers and other criminals is not crimen injuria.]
 What is said publically may be repeated in context, fairness, impartiality, and truth.
 Publicly means, if you relayed your opinion via the media, it may be repeated.
 (If you lied intentionally or disclosed mean, distorted stories of non-public interest via the media, [or in a family and society,] you can be sued.
-To expose a willfully UNREPENTANT and UNSTOPPABLE abuser such as a slanderer is in public interest, as such people deceive, use, and abuse others as well, and draw them into sin and emotional, even spiritual and physical murder.)
+To expose a willfully unrepentant and unstoppable abuser such as a slanderer is in public interest, as such people deceive, use, and abuse others as well, and draw them into sin and emotional, even spiritual and physical murder.)

 If you yourself told your secret to more than one friend, it’s not a secret anymore.
 The third person then has the choice to repeat your secrets at the peril of becoming an accomplice to crimen injuria.
-However, the story must be relayed truthfully and in context, and still be beneficial to the victim, family, or society.
-It should not amount to spiteful troublemaking, crimen injuria or character assassination.
-If you spread character slaying rumors on hearsay, and it turns out to be false, OR that the intention was merely SPITEFUL backbiting, and without motive to benefit the hearer or society, that is crimen injuria.
+However, the story must be relayed truthfully and in context, and must still be beneficial to the victim, family, or society, otherwise it will amount to spiteful troublemaking and crimen injuria, or character assassination.
+If you spread character slaying rumors on hearsay, and it turns out to be false, or that the intention was merely spiteful backbiting and without motive to benefit the hearer or society, that is crimen injuria.
 You can then be hurled into court together with all your friends and other accomplices!

 Private confrontation is not crimen injuria